bhoomika-254/bhoomika-254/README.md

 ### 👩‍💻 About Me

-- 🎓 Computer Science student passionate about building cool stuff
+- 🎓 A senior year student, pursuing CSE in Hyderabad.
-- ⚡ Working on AI, RAG-based chatbots, and virtual simulations
+- ⚡ High on AI, RAG-based chatbots, MCPs.
-- 🚀 Exploring full-stack web development and LLM integration
-- 🌱 Currently learning: Supabase, Docker, and scalable deployment
+- 🌱 Always up for building cool stuff.
+Do connect with me on linkedin/twitter.

 ---

+### 📈 Experience

+- Generative AI Intern at Deepforrest.ai (April 2025 - June 2025)

 ### 🛠️ Tech Stack